-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
+This may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.

 Domestic abuse can come from the breakdown of a dysfunctional relationship.
 Sometimes the partner may feel unable to notice the signs of domestic abuse and stop things reaching a crisis point.

-Effects of domination and control
+Effects of control

-This is when your partner tries to make you doubt your own perceptions, your memory and even your sanity.
+This is when your partner tries to make you doubt your own perceptions, your memory, and even your sanity.
 They may, for example, deny that a certain event occurred when you know that it did.
 Or they may deny that they said something, but you heard them clearly.